SaladTechnologies/image-generation-inference/readme.md

 Everything you need and nothing you don't.
 Server-only, no UI.

-The goal here is to support all image generation models supported by Diffusers.
+The goal here is to support all image generation models and pipelines supported by Diffusers.
 Additionally:
 - Model swapping
 - Lora-per-request